MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/first-approval.md

 By completing the App In a Day module 2 or having the Contoso Coffee Application imported into your environment you will have the ability create a machine request.
 Lets review the the request process before you proceed with creating the Business Approval for this process.

-> NOTE: If you do not have the Contoso Coffee Machine Ordering app follow the [Import Contoso Coffee](./import-contoso-coffee.md) guide to get started.
+> NOTE: If you do not have the Contoso Coffee Machine Ordering app imported in your environment follow the [Import Contoso Coffee](./import-contoso-coffee.md) guide to get started.

 1. Select **Apps** and select the **Machine Ordering App**